dubniczky/Slow-Loris/readme.md

 [[_TOC_]]

+## Disclaimer

+This tool is intended for demonstrational purposes, so only use against your own systems or against ones you have authorization for.
+I take no responsibility for your actions.

 ## Introduction

 Slow Loris is a low-bandwidth denial of service attack, utilizing lots of connections to the same host and keeping them alive, while sending minimal data.